flomesh-io/pipy/samples/bpf/port-interceptor/README.md

 make
 ```

-The final product will be located at `bin/port-interceptor.o` and be loaded by `main.js` later on.
+The final product is `port-interceptor.o` and will be loaded by `main.js` later on.

 ## Start the interceptor